Levels of Measurement in Statistics

 Interval Scale Examples

 - There are situations where attitude scales are considered to be interval scales.

-- Apart from the temperature scale, time is also a very common example of interval scale as the values are already established, constant and measurable.
+- Apart from the temperature scale, time is also a very common example of an interval scale as the values are already established, constant, and measurable.

 - Calendar years and time also fall under this category of measurement scales.

 - Likert scale, Net Promoter Score, Semantic Differential Scale, Bipolar Matrix Table, etc. are the most-used interval scale examples.

 The following questions fall under the Interval Scale category:

 - What is the temperature in your city?